ervandew/keyring/README.rst

     get/password [-c/--clipboard] [--smtp] [--hash [--salt]] [--pbkdf2] <key>
       get the password for the given key prompt [-p/--paste]
-      opens a gui prompt to get the password for a key. delete [--smtp] <key>
+      opens a gui prompt to get the password for a key.
+Requires python-gobject. delete [--smtp] <key>
       delete the entry for the given key username <domain>